-Here are 32 free or cheap things for kids to do in Orlando this summer:
+Here are 42+ free or cheap things for kids to do in Orlando this summer:

-- Free and cheap summer movies at the theater.
+- Free and cheap movies at the theater.
 There’s nothing better than an air-conditioned theater with a family-friendly flick on the big screen, especially if it’s free or just a $1.

-- Cobb Theatres’ Summer Kids Shows: Free movies every Tuesday, Wednesday and Thursday at 10 a.m.
+- Cobb Theatres’ Kids Summer Movie Escape: FREE movies every Tuesday, Wednesday and Thursday at 10 a.m.
 Orlando location: Plaza Cinema Café 12, 155 South Orange Avenue, 407-982-5444.

 - Gatorland provides affordable-priced family fun with thousands of alligators, crocodiles, an aviary, breeding marsh with observation tower, petting zoo, nature walk, educational wildlife programs and more.
-Florida Residents can enjoy 50% off through June 30, 2016.

 - RDV Sportsplex Ice Den in Maitland is a family-friendly ice rink that is open for public skating seven days a week.

 - LEGO Imagination Center lets kids explore their creativity by building with colorful bricks.
 Plus, on select days throughout the month, the Lego Store offers free special events for the LEGO fanatic in your family.

 - SeaLife Aquarium Orlando features a 360-degree ocean tunnel, more than 5,000 creatures, a hands-on touch pool experience and more.
 Check out Toddler Tuesdays if you have a little one.